Know The Penalties That Await Violators Of The Anti-Distracted Driving Act3 min read

 It’s tempting to pull out your mobile phone, especially when you’re stuck in the middle of a nightmarish traffic jam, just to pass the time.
-While it’s entertaining to check your Facebook newsfeed or catch a wild Pokemon, your days of twiddling your phone behind the wheel are numbered.
+While it may make sense to check your Facebook newsfeed or tweak your Spotify playlist while behind the wheel, this may not be possible in the coming days–at least without getting caught .

 No more distracted driving

-Last July 21, a bill that aims to impose harsh penalties on drivers who are using their mobile phones and other gadgets while driving a vehicle has lapsed into a law.
-The bill, which is now Republic Act 10913, or more commonly known as the Anti-Distracted Driving Act, became a law after former President Benigno Aquino III failed to sign it into law days before his term officially ended.
+In July 2016, a bill that aims to impose harsh penalties on drivers who are using their mobile phones and other gadgets while driving a vehicle was reportedly signed into a law, after former President Benigno Aquino III failed to sign it into law days before his term officially ended.

 According to the said law, the government can penalize drivers who are engaged in distractions while they are behind the wheel, regardless of whether they are driving or even if they’re stopped because of a red traffic light.